danieltjw/aifutures/README.md

 - Assumption 1: I-AGI has a lower error rate then humans and can reduce the chance of a less favorable outcome by orders of magnitude
 - Assumption 2: I-AGI is Friendly and interested in working with humans
     - Interesting World hypothesis supports this
+- Assumption 3: I-AGI is allowed to exercise its own independent judgement
+    - Humans that want to fully control an I-AGI will nullify any benefits of their lower error rate

 0.95 x 0.995 x 0.095 x 0.995 = 0.93582113125